Shugo Imahira

 Shugo Imahira (born 2 October 1992) is a Japanese professional golfer.
-He has played full-time on the Japan Golf Tour since 2015 and has won four times on the tour, between 2017 and 2019.
-He was the leading money winner on the tour in 2018 and 2019.
+He has played full-time on the Japan Golf Tour since 2015 and has won 10 times on the tour, between 2017 and 2024.
+He was the leading money winner in 2018 and 2019.

 Japan Challenge Tour

 Imahira won twice on the 2014 Japan Challenge Tour en route to winning the season money list title.

 Japan Golf Tour

 Since 2015 he has played on the main Japan Golf Tour.
 In 2015, his best finish was second place in the Shigeo Nagashima Invitational Sega Sammy Cup.
 In 2016, he tied for second place in the Gateway to The Open Mizuno Open and also had a third-place finish and three fourth-place finishes, finishing 10th in the money list.
 In 2017, he had his first win on the tour, winning the Kansai Open and finished 6th in the money list.
 Imahira won the 2018 Bridgestone Open.
 He was also 2nd three times, 3rd three times and had 7 other top-10 finishes to be the leading money winner on the 2018 Japan Golf Tour.